Learn how to approach the world’s problems as an economist with our BSc Economics degree.

 Elsewhere, our innovative research into leisure and sport is providing vital economic insights:

-Popular modules include:
+Popular optional modules on the BSc Economics programme include:

-Industrial placements with BSc Economics
+Work placements with BSc Economics

 Enhance your employability and build your network by applying for work placements during your degree.

 If you are interested in doing a year-long placement, you can opt for our four-year BSc Economics with a Placement Year degree, which includes an integrated professional placement between your second and third years.